bbellify/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

     Functions keep your code DRY and protect a block of code until it's invoked.
-By defining a commonly used set of actions into a function you simply have to invoke the function instead of repeating lines of code.
+By defining a commonly used set of actions into a function, in order to execute the same set of actions again you simply have to invoke the function instead of repeating lines of code.

 5. How do you access a key inside of an object inside of an array?

-    array[index].key (dot notation) OR array[index][key] (bracket notation, used for keys with spaces)
+    array[index].key (dot notation) OR array[index]['key'] (bracket notation, used for keys that are strings with spaces)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.